Wabashiki FWA advisories

 Most revenues used in land acquisition, development, operation and maintenance of Wabashiki Fish & Wildlife Area are derived from the sale of hunting, fishing, and trapping licenses.
 Funds are also received from the federal Pittman-Robertson and Dingell-Johnson programs to aid fish and wildlife restoration.
 These funds are derived from taxes levied on sport hunting, shooting, and fishing equipment.

-- For deer, bonus antlerless tags are not permitted.
-Hunting is not permitted during the special antlerless season.
+- Bonus antlerless tags are not permitted during deer season and there is no deer hunting during the special antlerless season.

 NO Camping and NO Swimming Allowed.